adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Ensuring this is styled as specified above, is now a simple task with 6 CSS declarations needed in total, 3 of which reside within media queries.

-## Because styles change based on states.
+## 2. Because styles change based on states

 How do you make `<a class="padding-left-20 red" href="#"></a>` to have padding 18px, a slight border, a background of grey and a text colour as a slightly darker shade of red when it's hovered or focused of active i.e. `:hover`,`:focus`, `:active` etc?

 The short answer is you can't.
 Try to avoid having to fix self-induced problems.

-## Because reuse makes debugging more difficult.
+## 3. Because reuse makes debugging more difficult

 When debugging an element, there will be several applicable CSS selectors playing a part making it noisy.

-## Because granular styles aren't worth bothering with.
+## 4. Because granular styles aren't worth bothering with

 If you're going to do `<div class="red">` you may as well do `<div style="color: red">` which is more explicit anyway.
 But we don't want to do this because we don't want to mix concerns.

-## Because visual class names don't hold much meaning.
+## 5. Because visual class names don't hold much meaning

 Take `red`.
 Does this mean a red background?
 Does this mean red text?
 Does this mean a red gradient?
 What tint of red does this mean?

-## Because updating a "utility" class applies to all instances.
+## 6. Because updating a "utility" class applies to all instances

 This sounds good but it isn't.
 You end up applying changes where you didn't mean to.
 Think regression.
 Alternatively, you end up scared to touch this utility class so you end up with `.red2`.
 Then you end up with redundant code.
 Obviously this is not fun to maintain.

-## Because non-semantic class names are hard to find.
+## 7. Because non-semantic class names are hard to find

 If an element has classes based on how it looks such as `.red`, `.col-lg-4` and `.large`, then these classes will be scattered all over the codebase so searching for "red" will yield many results across the HTML templates, making it hard to find the element in question.